 Thursday Evenings @ 6:30–8:15pm

-Registration is CLOSED for now as we prepare to start club on September 23.
-Please understand that due to the Covid protocol we have to follow WE CAN NOT ENTERTAIN LAST MINUTE WALK-INS .
-We will continue to evaluate the situation and may open registration again, most likely in January 2022.
+Registration is CLOSED for now as we prepare to start club on September 28.
+Please understand that due to staffing we don’t accept walk-ins.
+Depending on student dropouts we may open registration again, most likely in January 2024.
 If you are interested, you can submit your names to be put on the WAIT LIST for the next registration.
 Contact the church office if you have questions.

 Laurelwood kids and their friends ages 4-11 participate in this program held at the church from September through May.
 During this time, kids experience worship music, bible verses and a lesson.
 We also have snack time, game time and various activities for the children to have fellowship with each other and for the coaches to build relationships with the kids.